 Late Work Deadlines in this course are rigid.
 Since you submit your work electronically, deadlines are enforced to the minute.
 Late work will not earn credit.
-However, to allow for whatever inevitable deadline-related difficulties arise for individuals throughout the quarter, we will drop the lowest lab or homework score in our final calculation.
-Please note that no project work will be dropped: only one lab or one homework.
+However, to allow for whatever inevitable deadline-related difficulties arise for individuals throughout the quarter, we will drop the lowest scoring homework exercise from our final calculation.
+Please note that no project work will be dropped, and no labs: only one homework.

-(We will accept late work in the case of special circumstances, when those circumstances are extraordinary.)
+(We will occasionally accept late work in the case of special circumstances, when those circumstances are extraordinary.)